sebastian-mrozek/domain-driven-design-notes/README.md

 - Maintain a dictionary of the language used in the model
 - Model is both, data and behavior.
 - Pick a few moderately complex use cases as the start of the analysis.
-- Setup 2 way comms between the users/domain experts and the engineering team (no additional iolated layers in between, like BAs) - show the domain experts your model in a user-friendly way, create ugly visualizations if possible to show how you solving the problem.
+- Setup 2 way comms between the users/domain experts and the engineering team (no additional iolated layers in between, like BAs) - show the domain experts your model in a user-friendly way, create (simple) visualizations if possible to show how you representing the model and solving the problems.
+Might be even worth communicating your internal module architecture or even class names (both, representing data and algorithms)
 - The model will never be perfect!

-Next: Two: Communication and the use of language.
+- Refactor the code to follow evolving model and its domain language.
+- Diagrams can be of great help - don't over-complicate them, representing all the domain in one picture is detrimental to improving understanding.
+Reduce the scope of a diagram to a smaller context, possibly one or a few use cases.
+- Diagrams and documentation is supplementing the implementation - documentation is prone to being out of date quickly.
+Keep it succint.
+- The domain model must be consistent between the implementation, design, and team communication.

+NEXT: Three.
+Binding Model and Implementation